c4tom/DreamDevBox/docs/configuration-files/apache-conf.rst

 .. code-block:: bash

-   # Navigate to the Devilbox directory
+   # Navigate to the DreamDevBox directory
    host> cd path/to/devilbox

    # Navigate to Apache 2.2 config directory